Healthy Homes Assessment Tawa

 Home Assessments Tawa for Rental Properties

-There are many things to look over during an home review to determine if your rental property meets the requirements of the Healthy Homes Standard.
-Some examples include:
+There are a variety of concerns you should look for when conducting the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+The most common are:

-The consequences of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of the Tenancy solutions ruling can have a significant impact for property managers and landlords.
-For specialist advice, call today to schedule your rental properties home assessment.
+The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can have a significant impact for property managers and landlords.
+For specialist advice get in touch today to schedule your rental property house evaluation.

 home assessments for rental properties